-The current President of the General Assembly is Mr Steen Christensen (Denmark)
+The current President of the General Assembly is Jai-chul Choi (Republic of Korea)

 Representatives of BIE Member States meet twice a year in four committees.
 The committees work on the different issues related to the activities of the BIE and report to the General Assembly.
 All the proposals of the Committees are submited to the approval of the General Assembly.

 The Chairperson of each committee is elected for a period of two years from among the delegates of the Member States.
 They are re-eligible for another two-year period, without interruption.
 The Chairpersons of the committees are also the Vice-Presidents of the BIE General Assembly.